pontalajnen/social_credit_system/README.md

 ## Early development

 Currently, not working at all.
 I will update and remove this when the system is in its first working state.

 ## Purpose

 This is a hobby project designed to use image and sound to detect and monitor people in your home.

 I use it as an excuse to spy on my roommate.

-## Ethical Riskts
+## Ethical Risks

-The etical risks of this project are tremendous.
+The ethical risks of this project are tremendous.

 No action is taken to mitigate or prevent ill use of the system.

 Plz don't abuse it.

 ## Notes to self

 - Try transformers

-## Helpfull Commands
+## Helpful Commands

 ### Installing fswebcam